DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 - **Keep**: Marks the Variable as permanent, which implies that DevCycle will manage the value of this Variable until otherwise specified.

-- **Cleanup**: Provides a checklist to help you know when it's safe to remove the Variable from the Feature.
+- **Mark for Cleanup**: Provides a checklist to help you know when it's safe to remove the Variable from the Feature.

 #### Reverting to In Progress